neo-project/global-blockchain-compliance-hub/_posts/South Korea/1111-11-07-south-korea-privacy-and-data-protection.md

 Processing of personal information in the cloud is permitted.

-- the Act of the Development of Cloud Computing and Protection of Its Users (Cloud Computing Act).
+- The Act of the Development of Cloud Computing and Protection of Its Users (Cloud Computing Act).
 However, as this legislation is aimed at protecting cloud service users by regulating cloud service providers, a data handler, who is itself a cloud service user, is not subject to any specific regulations of the Cloud Computing Act.
 Thus, data processing in the cloud is subject to the basic principles of data protection, specifically in terms of the notice and consent process.

--	Digital Signature Act
+-	The Digital Signature Act

 **Regulatory authorities:**